 Another factor that can contribute to the lack of investment to serve LMIC markets is higher demand risk.
-LMIC markets generally exhibit higher uncertainty in demand from the manufacturer's perspective compared to developed-country markets for a number of reasons (Kraiselburd and Yadav 2013): (1) historical data on consumption is limited; (2) the data for disease epidemiology is limited and unreliable; (3) funding for health products for some LMIC markets come primarily from external donors (e.g., Global Fund for HIV/AIDS, TB & Malaria, USAID, country payers) with consequent uncertainty in purchase volume (Natarajan and Swaminathan 2014, Rashkova et al. 2017); (4) there is a lack of transparency in processes used by LMIC governments to select reimbursement lists.
+LMIC markets generally exhibit higher uncertainty in demand from the manufacturer's perspective, compared to developedcountry markets for a number of reasons (Kraiselburd & Yadav, 2013): (1) historical data on consumption are limited; (2) the data for disease epidemiology are limited and unreliable; (3) funding for health products for some LMIC markets come primarily from external donors (e.g., Global Fund for HIV/AIDS (human immunodeficiency virus/Acquired immunodeficiency syndrome), TB (Tuberculosis), and Malaria; USAID (U.S. Agency for International Development); country payers) with consequent uncertainty in purchase volume (Natarajan & Swaminathan, 2014; Gallien et al., 2017); (4) there is a lack of transparency in processes used by LMIC governments to select reimbursement lists.

 Mitigating some of the additional risks is important for improving access to health products in all markets.
 Collecting better epidemiological data has the potential for reducing demand uncertainty.
-Some of these activities have already been initiated with financing from organizations such as Unitaid, World Bank, USAID and the Gates Foundation.
-Aggregating these risks via pooled procurement is another idea that has been implemented by The Global Fund, the Global Drug Facility and USAID's Global Health Programs (Dubois et al. 2019).
-However, not all this risk can be mitigated or pooled.
+Some of these activities have already been initiated with financing from organizations such as Unitaid, World Bank, USAID, and the Gates Foundation.
+Aggregating these risks via pooled procurement is another idea that has been implemented by The Global Fund, the Global Drug Facility, and USAID's Global Health Programs (Dubois et al., 2019).
+However, not all these risks can be mitigated or pooled.
 Because of the difficulty in estimating the intrinsic demand with limited data, payers and manufacturers may have heterogeneous beliefs about demand.
-In many cases, global donors have better knowledge of intrinsic demand and funding commitments for the disease by country governments (Kraiselburd and Yadav 2013).
+In many cases, global donors have better knowledge of intrinsic demand and funding commitments for the disease by country governments (Kraiselburd & Yadav, 2013).

 In some cases, global donors have a higher tolerance for risk than manufacturers, especially smaller manufacturers.
-Organizations such as the Bill and Melinda Gates Foundation, Unitaid, UK Foreign and Commonwealth Office (FCDO), CIFF, and British International Investment (BII) have started utilizing risk sharing instruments to incentivize larger investments in capacity to serve LMICs.
+Organizations such as the Bill and Melinda Gates Foundation, Unitaid, UK Foreign and Commonwealth Office (FCDO), CIFF (Children's Investment Fund Foundation), and British International Investment (BII) have started utilizing risk-sharing instruments to incentivize larger investments in capacity to serve LMICs.
 One specific example is the Bill and Melinda Gates Foundation.
-With an over \$50B endowment the Gates Foundation can take greater risks than a small- or medium-sized health product manufacturer (Bank 2016a).
-In addition to grants and product-specific subsidies, organizations such as the Gates Foundation, IFC, and US-DFC can offer concessional loans (i.e., low-interest loans) to incentivize a health product manufacturer to invest in capacity.
-They can also offer purchase-volume guarantees to share some of the risks of the manufacturer (Bank 2016a, 2016b).
-Such mechanisms shift the risk-return tradeoff curve of the manufacturer by either directly lowering the manufacturer's cost of capital or by decreasing their demand uncertainty risk, and thus, resulting in a higher capacity investment.
+With an over \$50B endowment, the Gates Foundation can take greater risks than a small- or medium-sized health product manufacturer (Bank, 2016a).
+In addition to grants and product-specific subsidies, organizations such as the Gates Foundation, IFC (International Finance Corporation), and US-DFC (U.S. International Development Finance Corporation) can offer concessional loans (i.e., low-interest loans) to incentivize a health product manufacturer to invest in capacity.
+They can also offer purchase-volume guarantees to share some of the risks of the manufacturer (Bank, 2016a, 2016b).
+Such mechanisms shift the risk-return tradeoff curve of the manufacturer by either directly lowering the manufacturer's cost of capital or by decreasing their demand uncertainty risk, thus resulting in a higher capacity investment.
 The result could be lower prices and higher manufacturing capacity for LMIC markets.